 Google claims that Pixel puts forward the best Android experience that can be offered today.
 After one week of using the phone, I can confidently say that they weren’t lying.
 The software running on Pixel offers much more than what other Android smartphones are able to offer.
 The pure , simple and lightning fast interface was breathtaking.
 The apps open and close at warp speed.
 I didn’t notice any bugs or glitches, nor did any apps close unexpectedly.
 There is no bloatware to speak of, only two applications are pre-installed, Google Duo and Allo.

-UPDATE: Google is now rolling out an update in Canada (and likely soon in the US and worldwide) which will allow users to wake their screen to see their notifications and alerts using the same double tap and raise-to-wake functions as their Nexus predecessors.
+Google released an update in Canada (and likely will soon be released to the US and rest of the world) which will allow users to wake their screen to see their notifications and alerts using the same double tap and raise-to-wake functions as their Nexus predecessors.

 The design is also easy on the eye with its small circular icons.
 Google also had the smart idea to integrate Force Touch, a feature that Apple also has.
 This means that when you long press on an app icon, you get access to multiple shortcuts (up to 5) to launch various actions.
 For example, by default Google will offer the option to display your route home.